★ A Retirement City Profile

 • Lakes and seasons run your year.
 Mendota and Monona, the Capital City Trail, Olbrich Gardens, the Arboretum.
 Paddleboards in July, ice skating on Tenney Park lagoon by January.
 Madison rewards retirees who actually want all four seasons.

 • Value matters, but so does substance.
-Median home around $375K and a Range 3 budget put Madison in reach without coastal-city compromises — and you still get a real downtown, a great hospital, and a festival calendar that runs eleven months a year.
+A typical home value around $413K puts Madison in reach without coastal-city compromises, and you still get a real downtown, a great hospital, and a festival calendar that runs eleven months a year.

 Skip Madison if